NoRapport/Bit-em-up/README.md

 __________________ *

 *AI graphics impulse = I mean I got chill, spent some times on "NoBoobsJourney", vomit my brain in the prompt and ...Tada !
-I've got some idea or sort of brain'clay to start my creative brain ;)
+I've got some sort of brain'clay to start my lazy magnific creative brain ;)